superdiana/conversation-docs/api/api-reference.md

 #### Response

-A successful request results in a `200` response  and contains the following keys and values:
+A successful request results in a `200` response and contains a JSON array.
+Each item of the array contains the following keys:

 | Key | Value |
 | --- | --- |

-TODO
+| name | The name of the user.
+| id | An identifier for the user: UUIDs prefixed with 'USR-'.
+| href | A URL to get more details about the user.

 #### Example: Retrieving all users